preset-io/backend-sdk/README.rst

 - ``preset-cli superset export-rls``: export RLS rules into a YAML file.
 - ``preset-cli superset export-roles``: export user roles into a YAML file.
 - ``preset-cli superset export-users``: export users (name, username, email, roles) into a YAML file.
-- ``preset-cli superset sync native`` (alternateively, ``preset-cli superset import-assets``): synchronize the workspace from a directory of templated configuration files.
+- ``preset-cli superset sync native`` (alternatively, ``preset-cli superset import-assets``): synchronize the workspace from a directory of templated configuration files.
 - ``preset-cli superset sync dbt-core``: synchronize the workspace from a dbt Core project.
 - ``preset-cli superset sync dbt-cloud``: synchronize the workspace from a dbt Cloud project.